 Tegal Wangi is actually named after the temple perched on top of the hill.
-After you’ve parked your scooter, you will see a small vendor selling corn and coconuts.
+After you’ve parked your moped, you will see a small vendor selling corn and coconuts.
 Perfect if you are thirsty or hungry for a sunset snack.

 Things to do at Tegal Wangi beach

 This beach has a lot of different things to offer.
 There is actually something to do for every person and every mood!
 If you’re feeling adventurous, you can go cliff jumping when the tide is high enough.
 For a romantic afternoon the cliffs or the beach itself gives a perfect setting to enjoy the spectacular views.
 But also photographers can enjoy their time here with many great spots to catch the sunset.
 There are also natural pools for the ones who like a bath in combination with a stunning Bali sunset!

 From the cliffs of Tegal Wangi beach you have amazing views on the ocean, the beach, surroundings cliffs and of course the sunset.
 It is the perfect setting for a relaxing spot to watch the sunset in Bali.
 Take a blanket, some snacks and drinks, and you will have a relaxing, romantic afternoon.

 Relax in the natural Tegal Wangi beach rock pools